Djurgårdens IF (men's ice hockey): 1922–1949: Founding, first championship and dissolution

-The section was restarted in 1938 in the sixth division (Klass VI) and the team consisted of former players like Einar "Stor-Klas" Svensson and Gustaf "Lulle" Johansson.
+The section was restarted in 1938 in the sixth division (Klass VI) and the team consisted of former players like Einar Svensson and Gustaf Johansson.
 The team only played three league games during this season; but this was enough to win the sixth division and get the team promoted to the fifth division.
 Problems arose when the club tried to recruit new players.
 Those who were asked to join the team thought the inquiry was some kind of joke.
 However, the club managed to gather enough players to take part in the following season's matches.
 These players had mainly played bandy and football prior to joining the hockey team.
 The plan for the coming seasons was to get promoted every year until the club reached the highest division again.
 Thus the 1940s consisted mainly of climbing in the league system.

 For three consecutive seasons from the fifth division, Skuru IK was always ahead of Djurgården in the league table.
 However, as two teams were promoted from every division, this was of no concern.
 The 1942–43 season was never completed due to warm weather, but since the national division 2 were expanded to six leagues for the 1943–44 season, both Djurgården and Skuru were promoted anyway.
-This meant that Djurgården now had left the local Stockholm leagues and advanced to the national leagues.
+This meant that Djurgården had now left the local Stockholm leagues and advanced to the national leagues.
 Djurgården would have to wait until 1947 to finally win a division again, only to be beaten by Atlas Diesel and Västerås SK in the promotion playoffs.
 For the 1948–49 season, the team was finally back in the highest league, and finished second behind Hammarby.
-No Swedish championship was played this season due to warm weather, and the only available hockey rink at Stockholm Olympic Stadium could not suffice.
+No Swedish championship was played this season due to warm weather, and the only available hockey rink at Stockholm Olympic Stadium was not sufficient.
 The hockey section had now trained their own talents, who began to replace many of the players still playing for either the bandy or the football section.

 1950–1963: The golden era

-The 1950s began well for Djurgården.
-While the team couldn't beat Hammarby in the league, the Swedish Championship was a different matter.
+The 1950s began on a high note for Djurgården.
+While the team struggled against Hammarby in the league, the Swedish Championship was a different matter.
 After winning on walkover against Forshaga IF, the team advanced to the semi-finals to meet Hammarby.
-The dominants of the 1930s and the 1940s were beaten 3–1 after one goal each by twins Hans and Stig Andersson, and one goal by Karl-Erik Andersson.
-Djurgården's final opponent Mora IK proved to be an easy task.
-Gösta "Lill-Lulle" Johansson scored three goals and in the end, Mora was beaten 7–2.
-This was the first Swedish Championship for the club in 24 years.
+The dominant team of the 1930s and the 1940s was defeated 3–1 with goals from Karl-Erik Andersson and twins Hans and Stig Andersson.
+In the final, Djurgården defeated Mora IK 7–2 following a hat-trick by Gösta Johansson, securing the club's first Swedish Championship in 24 years.